mulesoft-assets/template-db2sfdc-account-broadcast/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Process and On Complete stages.
+The batch job is divided in *Process* and *On Complete* stages.
 The integration is triggered by a scheduler defined in the flow that is going to trigger the application, querying newest Database updates/creations matching a filter criteria and executing the batch job.
-During the Process stage, each Database Account will be filtered depending on, if it has an existing matching Account in the Salesforce.
-The last step of the Process stage will group the accounts and create/update them in Salesforce.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+During the *Process* stage, each Database Account will be filtered depending on, if it has an existing matching Account in the Salesforce.
+The last step of the *Process* stage will group the accounts and create/update them in Salesforce.
+Finally during the *On Complete* stage the Anypoint Template will logoutput statistics data into the console.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source (Database) and destination (Salesforce) systems, that must be made in order for all to run smoothly.
-**Failling to do so could lead to unexpected behavior of the template.**
+**Failing to do so could lead to unexpected behavior of the template.**

 This particular Anypoint Template illustrate the broadcast use case between Database and a Salesforce, thus it requires a Database instance to work.
 The Anypoint Template comes packaged with a SQL script to create the Database table that uses.
 It is the user responsability to use that script to create the table in an available schema and change the configuration accordingly.
 The SQL script file can be found in [src/main/resources/account.sql](../master/src/main/resources/account.sql)